neilprosser/performance/README.md

 # Performance

-Assuming you have Gradle (http://www.gradle.org) installed you should need to clone this repository, go into the directory and use:
+Assuming you have SBT (http://code.google.com/p/simple-build-tool/) installed just clone the repository, go into the directory and use:

-    gradle eclipse
+    sbt update eclipse

 which will create the necessary files to import your project into Eclipse.
-You can also use:

-    gradle cleanEclipse eclipse

-to regenerate your Eclipse project and classpath.
 When you're ready try:

-    gradle jettyRun
+    sbt jetty-run

-to run your creation in Jetty.
+to run your creation in Jetty!